 I. Your teacher will read a story about "Health and Strength."
 Listen to her carefully.
 When she reads it for the second time, fill in the blanks in the family tree.

 Once an intelligent girl has written some words about herself.

-The words s The words start with letters A-Z.
+The words start with letters A-Z.

-Agreeable Facetious Lively Quiet Vivacious

-Becoming Generous Merry Regular Womanish

-Careful Honest Natty Sociable Xantippish

-Desirable Industrious Obedient Tasteful Youthful

-English Keen Philosophic Useful Zealous etc

 II.
 Work in groups.
 Ask and answer the following questions and complete the table.